sqali/Github-Aggregator/README.md

 ## Bugs to fix

+- [x] View the number of unique contributors in case the data does not exist in the MySQL database
 - [ ] Total Number of contributions comes out as 30 irrespective of the repository
 - [ ] Condition to check if the data exists or not in the database needs to be thoroughly checked as it maybe preventing other data from being inserted into it